layer5io/academy-theme/archetypes/optional-test.md

 category: "Programming Languages" # Category of the quiz
 tags: ["golang", "basics", "syntax", "fundamentals"] # Tags for the quiz, useful for search and categorization
 type: "quiz" # Type of the content, in this case, a quiz ( required for the quiz to be recognized by the system )
+is_optional: true # Indicates that this quiz is optional and does not need to be completed to take the final exam

 questions:
   # Multiple Choice Question (Single Answer)